 First and foremost, when preparing for your gap year, you will need to decide what to take with you.
 Decide on essential travel items such as backpacks, clothes and health essentials.

 Don't forget, an important part of preparing for your gap year is making sure you have obtained any relevant visas you need.
 Look at our detailed visa advice to find out which visas you will need for each of our destinations.

 You will also need to do your flights research so you can book the best value flights and travel safely and in style.
 If you want to find a great deal on flight tickets then give our partner company Flights 360 a call on 01892 543943 or email [email protected]

 You will also need to make sure that you have appropriate travel insurance in place before you travel.
-If you want a great gap travel insurance policy to cover all sorts of amazing gap year activities then check out our worldwide travel insurance policy designed specifically for gap travellers.
+If you want a great gap travel insurance policy to cover all sorts of amazing gap year activities then check out our worldwide travel insurance page designed specifically for gap travellers.